anamoca/anamoca.github.io/projects/project-3.md

 labels:
   - C
   - GitHub
-summary: This calculator was a simple project done for EE 205.
-It can do simple calculations providing variable-digit outputs.
+summary: This was a simple project done for EE 205.
+This calculator can do simple calculations providing variable-digit outputs.
 ---
 -This simple calculator was designed to be able to calculate equations and functions and output a number with variable amount of digits.